truth table: Binary Operations 3

 • returns True only if first_input is True and second_input is True

-• is the opposite (Logical Negation) of Logical NAND which returns False only if first_input is True and second_input is True
+• is the Logical Negation (NOT) of Logical NAND which returns False only if first_input is True and second_input is True

 first input